iagonmic/sandbox/README.md

 In this repository, various tools and libraries for data science are used, including but not limited to:

+- Python
+  - Pandas
+  - Datetime
 - R
   - Tidyverse
   - Dplyr
   - Readr
 - SQL
-  - R Libraries
+  - Libraries
     - DBI (R Connection)
     - RSQLite (Database Connection)
   - SQL Statements